 A: The Historic Preservation Grants Program has prepared webinars on How to Apply for a Small Matching Grant and How to Apply for a Special Category Grant.
-The pdf versions of such are available at our program’s webpages.
+The pdf versions of such are available on our program’s webpages.

 Q: How are applications evaluated?

-A: DHR staff reviews for Eligibility and completes a Technical Review of eligible applications.
+A: DHR staff reviews for eligibility and completes a technical review of eligible applications.
 A staff report is prepared for each eligible application.
-The Grant Application Review Panel, for Small Matching grants, or the Florida Historical Commission (FHC), for Special Category grants, reviews and scores applications at a public meeting.
+The Grant Application Review Panel for Small Matching grants or the Florida Historical Commission (FHC) for Special Category grants reviews and scores applications at a public meeting.
 The public meeting can be attended by applicants in person or via call-in participation.
 After the public discussion of all projects, application scores are averaged and all applications are ranked according to their total average score.

 Q: What criteria are used in the review process?